-It is important for the CALGreen Electric Vehicle Workgroup (CEVW) members to understand what authority BSC, DSA and HCD has and does not have related to CALGreen regulations based on California statutes.
+It is important for the CEVW members to understand what authority BSC, DSA and HCD have and do not have related to CALGreen regulations based on California statutes.
 This creates appropriate expectations about what BSC, DSA, HCD and the CEVW can accomplish through this initiative.